 There are currently several systems on the market and they are used for commercial and non-commercial purposes.
 Ion thrusters are state of the art and an indispensable part of modern space technology.
 Due to an insufficient mass of the ions, which can be balanced by the high outflow velocities, they are only used in space as continuous thrusters.
 They keep satellites on their orbits or act as thrusters in deep space missions.
 But to be able to control these satellites around all axes a high number of additional thrusters or nozzles is needed.

-I would like to present here a main engine alternative to the often used thrusters.
-This ion thruster, invented and patented by me (Pat.
+We would like to present here a main engine alternative to the often used thrusters.
+This ion thruster, invented and patented by our team member Pascal Koch (Pat.
 No. DE 10 2013 217 059), combines both thrust by the ion beam and the control of the same.
-Of course, I can only give a brief overview of the thruster's technology on this website.
+Of course, we can only give a brief overview of the thruster's technology on this website.

 (1) Connection flange for the plasma source